UcheSylvester/sbsc-shopping/README.md

 Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
 All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
 At this point you’re on your own.

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+## Tools/libraries Used

+All tools and libraries used can be found listed in `package.json`.
+However, here are a few of them.

+### `TypeScript`

+The main language used in building the app.
+Used for typechecking, type definitions etc

+### `react-router-dom`

+For managing and routing between pages and components

+### `redux and react-redux`

+For managing global state

+### `redux-thunk`

+For managing managing asynchronous request

+### `redux-logger`

+Part of redux developer tools used for logging redux actions and states in development mode only.

+### `reselect`

+For selecting items from redux state

+### `sass and BEM Naming convention`

+For Styling and managing css for maintainability and scalability.

 ## Learn More